 Hedge Funds Weigh In On Bowlero

-A hedge fund recently bought a new stake in Bowlero stock.
-Raymond James Financial Inc. bought a new stake in Bowlero Corp.
-(NYSE:BOWL - Free Report) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 15,700 shares of the company's stock, valued at approximately $184,000.
-Institutional investors and hedge funds own 68.11% of the company's stock.
+An institutional investor recently bought a new position in Bowlero stock.
+Raymond James Financial Inc. bought a new position in Bowlero Corp.
+(NYSE:BOWL - Free Report) in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm bought 15,700 shares of the company's stock, valued at approximately $184,000.
+Hedge funds and other institutional investors own 68.11% of the company's stock.

 (